 Only report if you consider that providing a breakdown per product is essential for the analysis.
 A breakdown can be provided in the following instruments: debt and equity.
 Equity includes all types of equity market transactions, such as initial public offerings, additional offerings of common stocks, depositary receipts and rights offerings.
 Also include equity-linked transactions such as convertible bonds, convertible preferred bonds and exchangeable bonds.
 Debt includes all types of underwriting transactions relating to debt securities, both secured (e.g. covered bonds, asset-backed security) and unsecured (e.g. medium term notes).

-References: FSB (2013) p.27; EU Directive on markets in financial instruments (2014/65/EU); Glossary of useful terms linked to markets in financial instruments.
+Background references: FSB (2013) p.27; EU Directive on markets in financial instruments (2014/65/EU); Glossary of useful terms linked to markets in financial instruments.

 r0140-0160 – 4.5-4.7 Other services/activities/functions